 Con: Security comes at the cost of usability

-The resilience of Windows 10 S mode comes with several drawbacks.
+The resilience of Windows 10 in S mode comes with several drawbacks.

-As mentioned above, you can only install apps from the Windows Store.
-That may not seem like a big deal at first (because surely the apps you need will be in the Windows Store), but there are a lot of things professional users need that are downloaded from the web or installed using other app management platforms.
+As mentioned above, you can only install apps from the Microsoft Store.
+That may not seem like a big deal at first (because surely the apps you need will be in the Microsoft Store), but there are a lot of things professional users need that are downloaded from the web or installed using other app management platforms.

-S mode means no Adobe software, no Apple apps, no non-Microsoft video conferencing apps, limited to no third-party security software--in short, if it comes to a Windows PC via a third party it doesn't come to S mode at all.
+S mode means no Adobe software, no Apple apps, no non-Microsoft video conferencing apps, and no third-party security software--in short, if it comes to a Windows PC via a third party it doesn't come to S mode at all.

 That includes web browsers and that's a deal killer for many people.
-Windows 10 S mode users are stuck with Edge as their browser and Bing as their default search engine.
-To further restrict browsing matters, even if Chrome or Firefox were installed on an S mode computer it couldn't be set as the default browser, nor can the default search engine be changed.
+S mode users are stuck with Edge as their browser and Bing as their default search engine.
+To further restrict browsing matters, even if Chrome or Firefox were installed on an S mode computer (neither are available in the Microsoft Store) it couldn't be set as the default browser, nor can the default search engine be changed.

-Pro: Windows 10 S mode is ideal for large-scale enterprise and education deployments
+Pro: Windows 10 in S mode is ideal for large-scale enterprise and education deployments